lobs-core Β· Standalone Agent Runtime

 Workflow Engine as Control Plane

-Multi-step tasks now run as structured DAG workflows with state, branching, and rollback β€” not one-shot prompts.
-Enabled work that previously required constant babysitting to run fully unattended.
+Multi-step tasks now run as structured DAG workflows with state, branching, and rollback, not one-shot prompts.
+That made work possible that previously required constant babysitting.

 Model Tier System